Academic Resources and Services

-Step 1: Create an NYSED TEACH account, and apply and pay for the teaching certificate(s) via the NYSED TEACH online system at: www.highered.nysed.gov/tcert
+Step 1: Create a NYSED TEACH account, and apply and pay for the teaching certificate(s) via the NYSED TEACH online system at: www.highered.nysed.gov/tcert.

-In addition to completing this form, students must provide proof of completion of all general core in liberal arts and science requirements (listed above), submit official non-TC transcripts (undergraduate and graduate) and proof of completion of the three (3) required workshops.
+In addition to completing this form, students must provide proof of completion of all General Core in Liberal Arts and Sciences requirements (listed above), submit official non-TC transcripts (undergraduate and graduate) and proof of completion of the three (3) required workshops.
 Once all requirements have been met, and the Office of the Registrar has notified OTE that candidates have been cleared for graduation, TC’s Certification Officers will electronically submit the institutional recommendation for certification.

 Students who are in the Literacy Specialist, Reading Specialist or Summer Principals Academy Programs must also provide proof of their Initial Certification.
 If you have questions about this requirement, please contact the Office of Teacher Education at 212.678.3502 or firstname.lastname@example.org.

 Students who are seeking professional certification must provide proof of their New York State Initial Certificate within the same certificate title.
-If you have questions about this requirement, please contact the Office of Teacher Education at 212.678.3502.
+If you have questions about this requirement, please contact the Office of Teacher Education at 212.678.3502 or email@example.com.

 Teacher Education Standards at Teachers College